xavier290/Owl-on-a-window/README.md

-# Rocket this is an animation that i'm working on, white pure css
+# Rocket this is an animation that i'm working on, with pure css